gatherworkshops/digital-information/_courses/web-data-with-sqlite/web-forms.md

   - content: |

-      ## Create a sign in form
+      ## Prepare the sign in form

-      We need to create a sign in form on the sign-in page template.
+      We need the form on the sign-in page to be set up correctly.

   - content: |